Human and Neanderthal

 Svante Pääbo Neanderthal DNA

-Svante Pääbo (pictured right) of the Department of Evolutionary Genetics at the Max-Planck Institute for Evolutionary Anthropology in Germany directed the study team. “[They] are not totally extinct,” Pääbo said.
-“In some of us, they live on a little bit.”
+Svante Pääbo (pictured on the right) of the Max-Planck Institute for Evolutionary Anthropology led the study team. “[They] are not totally extinct,” Pääbo said.
+“In some of us, they Paabo Svantelive on a little bit.”

 John Hawks, assistant professor of anthropology at the University of Wisconsin, told BBC News: “They’re us.
 We’re them.”